What is a Declaration of Parentage?

-Where there is a dispute concerning who a child’s father is, the court can be asked to make a declaration of parentage.
+Where there is a dispute concerning who a child’s father is, the court can be asked to make a declaration of parentage court order.
 The court can either issue a declaration of parentage or one of non-parentage.
 Their decision is legally binding.

 Do we have to resolve the dispute through the courts?

 As with many family issues, it is much preferable to settle matters outside court if possible and family mediation can be one way of doing this.
 Where there is doubt about who a child’s father is, voluntary paternity testing (a DNA test) can be carried out.
 It is important to make sure that the testing process is carried out by a legally recognised provider.
 You can find accredited providers here .

 You must be of legal age (18) to be able to consent to a DNA test.
 However, an adult cannot be made to give a DNA sample against their will.
 Appropriate consent is required on behalf of a person who is under 18.
 This must be given by someone who has parental responsibility for him/her.

 Although testing laboratories usually require 3 samples (one from the mother, one from the alleged father, and one from the child), a test can be carried out using samples from just the child and alleged father.
 This may give a less reliable result though.